 real estate broker vs agent

 The real estate purchasing process can be frustrating for anyone, especially when you have to do everything on your own.
 However, in recent times, the presence and development of numerous real estate agents and brokers have reduced the difficulty of the real estate buying and selling process.
 Before projects are opened for sale, customers often receive introductions and offer from these individuals.
 These are the extended arms of the investor to the customer.

 While many people may not distinguish between the two, they are very different.
 So what are the main differences between real estate broker vs agent?
-This article will help you find out your answer.
+Let’s find out together with RealEstate-Prep in this article!

+real estate broker vs agent